reeseschultz/ReeseUnityDemos/Packages/com.reese.nav/README.md

 * `PATH_NODE_MAX`: `int` - Default is `1000`.
 Upper limit on a given path buffer.
 Exceeding this only result in heap memory blocks being allocated.
 * `PATH_SEARCH_MAX` - Default is `1000`.
 Upper limit on the search area size during path planning.
 * `SURFACE_RAYCAST_MAX` - Default is `100`.
 Upper limit on the number of [raycasts](https://docs.unity3d.com/Packages/com.unity.physics@0.2/manual/collision_queries.html#ray-casts) to attempt in searching for a surface below the NavAgent.
 Exceeding this implies that there is no surface below the agent, its then determined to be falling which means that no more [raycasts](https://docs.unity3d.com/Packages/com.unity.physics@0.2/manual/collision_queries.html#ray-casts) will be performed.

-Note: Some constants may be absorbed into the [NavAgent](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/Agent/NavAgent.cs) itself as individual settings in the future.

 ## Conclusion